im-naren/Simba/README.md

   - Click domain header to expand/collapse groups
   - See tab count per domain at a glance
   - All tab actions (switch, close, context menu) work in tree view
+- **Tab Groups**: Right-click any tab to access Chrome's native tab groups
+  - Move tabs to existing groups with color indicators
+  - Create new tab groups directly from context menu
+  - Remove tabs from groups
+  - All group operations sync with Chrome's native tab groups

 **Creating Folders:**
 - Click the space options menu (⋮) and select "New Folder"